Kiekara/weather-app/README.md

 ## Installation

-- Via Google Play when released (still being reviewed)
+- Via Google Play when released (still being reviewed).
 - Alternatively, download app-debug.apk from this page by opening the file and choosing the download option by clicking the three dots menu.